work-capital/workflow/README.md

 Only the data structures are working, for testing and collecting feedbacks.
 We believe that at the begining of December 2016, the framework will be usable.

+### IMPORTANT AGAIN
+We started to align our ideias with @slashdotdash, and join forces.
+Please, see commanded issues.
+An example app started here: https://github.com/work-capital/ev_sim

 ### Thanks
 Special thanks to: